Bylaws

 Compensation includes direct and indirect remuneration as well as gifts or favors that are not insubstantial.

-- After exercising due diligence, the governing board or committee shall determine whether the Corporation can obtain with reasonable efforts a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest.
+- After exercising due diligence, the Board or committee shall determine whether the Corporation can obtain with reasonable efforts a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest.

-- If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the governing board or committee shall determine by a majority vote of the disinterested directors whether the transaction or arrangement is in the Corporation’s best interest, for its own benefit, and whether it is fair and reasonable.
-In conformity with the above determination it shall make its decision as to whether to enter into the transaction or arrangement.
+- If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the Board or committee shall determine by a majority vote of the disinterested directors whether the transaction or arrangement is in the Corporation’s best interest, for its own benefit and whether it is fair and reasonable.
+In conformity with the above determination, it shall make its decision as to whether to enter into the transaction or arrangement.

-- If after hearing the member’s response and after making further investigation as warranted by the circumstances, the governing board or committee determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary corrective action.
+- If after hearing the Board member’s response and after making further investigation as warranted by the circumstances, the Board or committee determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary corrective action.

 Compensation

-- No Officer or Director shall receive any pay, compensation or benefit from the Corporation directly or indirectly, for performing such duties.
-No member of the Corporation shall receive any pay, compensation or benefits from the Corporation for being a member.
-This by-law shall not prohibit the reimbursement of incidental expenses necessarily incurred in the business of the Corporation by any officer or Director duly authorized.
+- No officer or director shall receive any pay, compensation or benefit from the Corporation directly or indirectly, for performing such duties.
+This requirement shall not prohibit the reimbursement of incidental expenses necessarily incurred in the business of the Corporation by any officer or director duly authorized.

-- A voting member of the governing board who receives compensation, directly or indirectly, from the Corporation for services is precluded from voting on matters pertaining to that member’s compensation.
+- A voting member of the Board who receives compensation, directly or indirectly, from the Corporation for services is precluded from voting on matters pertaining to that member’s compensation.

 - A voting member of any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from the Corporation for services is precluded from voting on matters pertaining to that member’s compensation.

-- No voting member of the governing board or any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from the Corporation, either individually or collectively, is prohibited from providing information to any committee regarding compensation.
+- Any voting member of the Board or a Board committee whose jurisdiction includes compensation matters and who receives compensation directly or indirectly from the Corporation, either individually or collectively, is allowed to provide information to any committee regarding compensation.

-- Notwithstanding any other provisions of these by-laws to the contrary, no member, Director, officer, or other person associated with the Corporation shall take any action or carry on any activity by or on behalf of the Corporation which is not permitted to be taken or carried on by an organization exempt under Section 501(c)(3) of the Internal Revenue Code and its regulations as they now exist or hereafter amended.
-No member, Director, officer, employee, agent or other persons connected with the Corporation, and no private individual shall receive any net earnings or pecuniary profit from the operations of the Corporation.
+- Notwithstanding any other provisions of these bylaws to the contrary, no director, officer, or other person associated with the Corporation shall take any action or carry on any activity by or on behalf of the Corporation which is not permitted to be taken or carried on by an organization exempt under Section 501(c)(3) of the Internal Revenue Code and its regulations as they now exist or are hereafter amended.
+No director or officer shall receive any net earnings or pecuniary profit from the operations of the Corporation.

-- Has received a copy of these by-laws which includes this conflicts of interest policy;
+- Has received a copy of these bylaws which includes this conflict-of-interest policy;

 - Has read and understands the policy;